-Bruises occur due to an accumulation of blood under your skin and they can be due to traumas such as a fall, banging into furniture or even after a kiss.
-These marks are purple at first, becoming yellower or greenish, or brown in the case of nails, as they heal.
+Bruises occur due to an accumulation of blood under the skin.
+They can be due to trauma such as a fall, bumping into furniture or even after a kiss.
+These marks are purple at first, and become yellow, greenish, brown as they heal.

-Usually bruises disappear gradually without the need for treatment but can be painful and ugly, so massaging the region gently with an anti-inflammatory ointment, such as arnica, is a good option to help eliminate the bruising more quickly.
+Usually bruises disappear gradually without the need for treatment but can be painful and not aesthetically pleasing, so massaging the region gently with an anti-inflammatory ointment, such as diclofenac, is a good option to help eliminate the bruising more quickly.

 However, there are other simple ways to eliminate bruises:

 This is a very simple and quick way to get rid of bruises and consists of applying an ice cube over the bruise as soon as it appears.
 The ice will help to decrease the blood supply to the region, thus reducing the bruise.

 You should apply the ice cube in circular movements.
 If the cold causes you pain, you should wrap the ice in a fine, clean cloth such as a dish rag.
 You should apply the ice over the region for 3 to 5 minutes and then wait one hour before repeating the procedure.